PULPIT TODAY SERMONS

 There are two implications in this expression:

 2. Then secondly, the phrase, “Church of the living God,” expresses God’s earthly dwelling-place.
-Since the beginning of time God’s purpose has been to raise up a people among whom He could dwell, call His own, receive their worship, and display His glory.
-And that’s the Church’s purpose.
+Since the beginning of time God’s purpose has been to raise up a people through whom He could dwell, call His own, receive their worship, and display His glory.
+And this is accomplished through the Church that is on the earth.

-In the Old Testament God dwelt in the tents of Abraham, Isaac, and Jacob.
-When Israel burgeoned He manifested Himself among them.
-But for the past 2,000 years the Church has been God’s earthly dwelling‑place:
+In the Old Testament, God dwelled in the tents of Abraham, Isaac, and Jacob.
+As Israel grew into twelve tribes the Lord manifested Himself in the midst of Moses’ Tabernacle and then the Temple.
+But for the past 2,000 years, the worship center’s of the Church have been God’s earthly dwelling-place.

 The Church is the primary location where God’s Word and will are revealed.